mario-guerra/teams-channel-content-export/README.md

 ## Overview

 The `channel_query.py` script fetches and formats messages and their replies from Microsoft Teams using the Microsoft Graph API.
-The `convert_channel_data_json.py` script takes the JSON data file and extracts question-answer pairs, creating a new JSON file for each pair using the OpenAI API.
+The `convert_channel_data_json.py` script takes the JSON output file produced by the `channel_query.py` script and extracts question-answer pairs, creating a new JSON file for each pair using Azure OpenAI.
 The `convert_channel_data_markdown.py` script performs a similar function but generates the question-answer pairs as markdown, with the question set as a heading and the answer as content following the heading.

 ## Prerequisites

 - Python 3
 - Required Python packages: `requests`, `json`, `html`, `re`, `bs4`, `python-dotenv`, `openai`, `argparse`, `asyncio`
-- Access to Microsoft Graph API and OpenAI API
+- Access to Microsoft Graph API and Azure OpenAI

 ## Setup

 1. Clone the repository to your local machine.
 2. Install the required Python packages.
 3. Obtain an access token from the [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
-4. Replace the values in the .env file with your actual `ACCESS_TOKEN`, `GROUP_ID`, and `CHANNEL_ID`.
+4. Replace the values in the .env file with your actual `ACCESS_TOKEN`, `GROUP_ID`, and `CHANNEL_ID`, as well as your Azure OpenAI endpoint, API key, deployment, and API version.
 5. Save the .env file in the same directory as the scripts.

 ## Usage